-However, the platforms do not publicize these types of information.
-Thus, any websites, platforms, or applications that claim to do so are lying.
-Similar to the previous viruses, these apps will ask you to log in using your Instagram account details so they can take over your account.
+However, the platforms do not publicize this information for privacy reasons.
+Thus, any websites, platforms, or applications claiming to do so are lying.
+Similar to the previous viruses, these apps will ask you to log in using your Instagram account details so they can take it over.

-FAQs on the Instagram Virus
+Frequently Asked Questions About the Instagram Virus

 When you start seeing new posts or notice that some details on your account have changed, then there’s a chance that you have the virus.
-When you try to log into your account and the login details do not work, that’s a more evident sign that you have become a victim of the virus.
+When you try to log into your account, and the login details do not work, that’s a more evident sign that you have become a victim of the virus.

 How Did I Get It?

 As mentioned above, there are several ways that you can get the Instagram virus.
-You could have clicked on a link which led you to what looked like a legitimate Instagram login page.
+You could have clicked on a link to what looked like a legitimate Instagram login page.
 Moreover, if you entered your Instagram login details into that site, the hackers will have already used that information to hack into your account.